SweptThrone/GetSoundscapeFn/README.md

 # GetSoundscapeFn
 Garry's Mod binary module for getting the player's active soundscape entity.

+⚠️ **It is very possible this module will stop working when the next Garry's Mod**
+**update is released.
+I'll figure it out when I get around to it.** ⚠️

 ## Summary
 This Garry's Mod binary module adds the function `Player.GetSoundscapeEntity` to
 your server.